 When segmenting results, a user who belongs to more than one segment will be counted in every segment they belong to.
 However, if a user has more than one value for a single segment, the user is only counted for the last-seen value they had in the session.

-See our KB article on how visitors and conversions are counted in segments.
+See our support article on how visitors and conversions are counted in segments.

 See the following documentation for more information: